alpacahq/alpaca-trade-api-js/README.md

 When to use which websocket?
-1. first of all - if you don't have a funded account you cannot use the polygon websocket. <br>The data in the Alpaca websocket is free (currently in beta) and this is your onyl option.
+1. first of all - if you don't have a funded account you cannot use the polygon websocket. <br>The data in the Alpaca websocket is free (currently in beta) and this is your only option.
-2. if you do have a funded account read the docs to understand exactly what are the differences between the data<br>
+2. if you do have a funded account read the docs to understand exactly what are the differences between the data streams<br>

 Now since there's is a redundancy in the data we assume that if you use one you will not use the other.<br>